-1 (a) hunting access management;

-- (b) services to be provided to the public; - (c) ranch rules and other restrictions; and - 4 (d) any other management information to be gathered, which must be made available to the public. - (4) Private land is not eligible for inclusion in a hunting access program if outfitting, commercial hunting, or fees charged for private hunting access unreasonably restrict public hunting opportunities. - (5) If the department determines that an agreement may adversely influence game management decisions or wildlife habitat on public lands, then other public land agencies, interested sportspersons, and affected landowners must be consulted.
-An affected landowner's management goals and personal observations regarding game populations and habitat use must be considered in development of the agreement. - (6) The commission may adopt rules to implement the provisions of this section, including but not limited to rules that determine tangible benefits to be provided to a landowner who participates in a hunting access program.
-Benefits are intended to offset potential impacts associated with public hunting access, including but not limited to those associated with general ranch maintenance, conservation efforts, weed control, fire protection, liability insurance, roads, fences, and parking area maintenance.
-Factors used in determining benefits may include but are not limited to: - (a) the number of days of public hunting provided by a participating landowner; - 18 (b) wildlife habitat provided; - 19 (c) resident game populations; - 20 (d) number, sex, and species of animals taken; and - 21 (e) access provided to adjacent public lands. - (7) For agreements that only provide access to adjacent public lands for hunting purposes, the commission may; - (a) exempt the access agreement from tracking the number of days of public hunting access provided by a participating landowner; - 26 (b) agree to a payment to the landowner that is a flat fee rate and not based on the number of 27 days of public hunting access provided by a participating landowner; - 28 (c) use the amount and opportunity provided by public lands access as factors to determine
+1 (a) hunting access management; 2 (b) services to be provided to the public; 3 (c) ranch rules and other restrictions; and 4 (d) any other management information to be gathered, which must be made available to the public.
+5 (4) Private land is not eligible for inclusion in a hunting access program if outfitting, commercial 6 hunting, or fees s charged for private hunting access unreasonably restrict public hunting opportunities.
+7 (5) If the department determines that an agreement may adversely influence game management 8 decisions or wi dlife habitat on public lands, then other public land agencies, interested sportspersons, and 9 affected landowners must be consulted.
+An affected landowner's management goals and personal observations 10 regarding game e populations and habitat use must be considered in development of the agreement.
+11 (6) The commission may adopt rules to implement the provisions of this section, including but not 12 limited to rules that determine tangible benefits to be provided to a landowner who participates in a hunting 13 access program.
+Benefits are intended to offset potential impacts associated with public hunting access, 14 including but not limited to those associated with general ranch maintenance, conservation efforts, weed 15 control, fire protection, liability insurance, roads, fences, and parking area maintenance.
+Factors used in 16 determining be nefits may include but are not limited to: 17 (a) the number of days of public hunting provided by a participating landowner; 18 (b) wildlife habitat provided; 19 (c) resident game populations; 20 (d) number, sex, and species of animals taken; and 21 (e) access provided to adjacent public lands.
+22 (7) FOR A PROPOSED AGREEMENT THAT ONLY PROVIDES ACCESS TO ADJACENT PUBLIC LANDS FOR 23 HUNTING PURPOSES, THE DEPARTMENT SHALL: 24 ( A) NOTIFY ADJACENT PUBLIC LAND LEASEHOLDERS; 25 (B) ENSURE THE PROPOSED AGREEMENT DOES NOT VIOLATE OR INTERFERE WITH THE TERMS OF ANY 26 ADJACENT PUBLIC LAND LEASE AGREEMENT; 27 (C) INCORPORATE THE RELEVANT TERMS OF AN ADJACENT PUBLIC LAND LEASE AGREEMENT INTO THE